 An artist exploring what the gap between the media's message and the audience's reality looks like.
 Redefining Surrealism.

-Greg Mason Burns is a contemporary painter who focuses on emotional unknowns and in particular societal pressure, adventure, fear, frustration, stress, and chaos.
-His current works include paintings using oil, watercolor, charcoal, and oil pastel, and can be abstract and reductive in nature.
+Greg Mason Burns is a conceptual painter who highlights emotional unknowns, with particular attention to societal pressure, adventure, fear, frustration, stress, and chaos.

-To date he has exhibited in Brazil, Portugal, and the United States.
+Burns has exhibited internationally, including locations in Brazil, Portugal, and the United States.